Art of Living Foundation: Organisation

-The Art of Living Foundation has been an educational and humanitarian organization in the U.S. since 1989.
-Accredited as a United Nations non-governmental organization in 1996, it works in special consultative status with the UN's Economic and Social Council.
+The Art of Living Foundation has been an educational and humanitarian organisation in the U.S. since 1989.

-The majority of the officers of the organization, along with most of its teachers and staff, are volunteers.
-Many of its programs are conducted through or in conjunction with a partner organization, the International Association for Human Values (IAHV).
-It's programs draw on Advaita Vedanta tradition and practices.
+The majority of the officers of the organisation, along with most of its teachers and staff, are volunteers.
+Many of its programs are conducted through or in conjunction with a partner organisation, the International Association for Human Values (IAHV).
+Its programs draw on Advaita Vedanta tradition and practices.

-The Foundation operates as a charitable or a non-profit organization with chapters in many parts of the world.
+The Foundation operates as a charitable or non-profit organisation with chapters in many parts of the world.

-According to the tax return filed by the American chapter, AOL Foundation had total revenues of $US5.5 million, an income of $US3.5 million from course fees and expenditure of $US3.4 million from July 2006 to June 2007.
-Net assets at the beginning of July 2007 amounted to $US7.7 million.

-Programmes and courses
+Courses and programmes

 Its stress-elimination and self-development programs are based on the breathing technique Sudarshan Kriya, Meditation and yoga.
 This technique is a major part of Art of Living courses.
 These courses have been conducted for students and faculty, government officials, firemen, ex-militants, and prisoners.